Integrable viscous conservation laws

 we have

 Finally, let us differentiate the expression above by $\varphi$ and substitute $x_{\varphi} = -v$.
 The lemma is proved.\endproof

 \begin{theorem} The flows~(\ref{caln}) commute. \end{theorem}

-\proof In virtue of the Lemma~(\ref{callemma}) the set of flows~(\ref{caln}) is transformed into Burgers' hierarchy via the reciprocal transformation~(\ref{recipcal}).
+\proof In virtue of the Lemma~(\ref{callemma}) the set of flows~(\ref{caln}) is transformed into the Burgers hierarchy via the hodograph transformation~(\ref{recipcal}).
 On the other hand it is known that the Cole-Hopf transformation $v = \epsilon \partial_{\varphi} \log w$ brings Burgers' hierarchy into the heat hierarchy

 This result can be straightforwardly verified for $n=1$ and then proved by induction for any $n$.
 Flows of the heat hierarchy clearly commute, i.e. $\partial_{t_{-n}} \partial_{t_{-m}} w = \partial_{t_{-m}} \partial_{t_{-n}} w = \epsilon^{n+m} \partial_{\varphi}^{n+m+2} w $.
 The theorem is proved. \endproof